liftbridge-io/liftbridge/documentation/concepts.md

 envelope allows publishers to set things like the `AckInbox`, `Key`, `Headers`, and other pieces of metadata.

+## Concurrency Control
+Streams support control concurrency publishes.
+This is achieved by sending `ExpectedOffset` on every publish request.
+The server may check and only approve message that has correct `ExpectedOffset`.
+It faciliates the control when multiple clients publish to the same stream.

+This feature enables complex design such as :

+- Idempotemt publish
+- Use the stream as commitlog

+This behavior may be enabled by [*configuration*](./configuration.md)

 ## Further Reading

 A final note is to read ["Designing Event-Driven